 Their May walk took us up into the foothills of Mount Stuart behind the Western Campus of James Cook University.
 It began on a purpose-built walking track but quickly led us onto an impressive network of mountain bike trails, all new to me and a very easy way to “go bush” just a few minutes from suburban Townsville.
 Continue reading “Walking the foothills of Mount Stuart”

 Early mornings have been so beautiful recently that staying indoors unnecessarily is … criminal? silly? wasteful? something of that kind, anyway … and a week ago I took advantage of a couple of free hours to visit the Palmetum.

 My top photo shows Mount Stuart as it has often appeared recently, with a delicate blanket of cloud which catches the sun beautifully until dissipating mid-morning.
-On my walk from the park entrance to the lagoon, back through the rainforest, down to the riverbank and back I saw most of the usual birds – darters, cormorants, pee-wits, jacanas, ibis ducks, scrub turkeys, rainbow lorikeets and more.
+Continue reading “A winter morning at the Palmetum”

 A gap in the picket fence which separates this lawn from the lower slopes of the mountain, allows the wallabies to come cautiously through at dawn and dusk.
 There’s not much lawn left, in spite of the homeowners’ best efforts with the sprinklers, but it’s still far better than the hill.
 The homeowners have taken to sitting on the back step to watch their visitors and give them the occasional handout of rolled oats or carrots.